eye-division/madiacharya/_residencies/20-20-lightbox.md

   the Tudor period.

-  Following the residency and commission, the exhibition 'I Dream a Palace', at the Lightbox in 2024 show work created during the residency in dialogue with objects from the Heritage Collection.
+  Following the residency and commission, the exhibition ‘I Dream a Palace’, at the Lightbox in 2024 show work created during the residency in dialogue with objects from the Heritage Collection.